Vision AI: Visual Anomaly Detection

 Table of Contents

-Vision AI is an automated Surface Defect Detection platform based on computer vision and machine-learning algorithms.
-It enables computers and systems to derive meaningful information from visual inputs—and take actions or make recommendations based on that information.
-Built specifically for production facilities, it leverages deep-learning and AI vision technologies for product inspection, factory process automation, and quality control.
-Once the platform is fed with visual inputs, it identifies the region of interest on the product’s surface and represents the defects in the form of heat maps, error maps, and reconstructed images.
+Built specifically for production facilities, it leverages deep learning and AI vision technologies for product inspection, factory process automation, and quality control.
+Once the platform is fed with visual inputs, it identifies the region of interest on the product’s surface.
+It represents the defects in the form of heat maps, error maps, and reconstructed images.

 Why did High Peak see the need to create Vision AI

-In manufacturing, current market volatility is leading to immense operational pressure.
-The industrial details are becoming finer, and manufacturers need to get their products to the market with less waste, faster, and on time.
 However, the conventional manual defect detection methods used in the manufacturing landscape often result in resource waste and issues with product delivery.
-Moreover, with no production line generating 100% indefectible and sound items, the traditional machinery inspection can cost manufacturers and retailers millions of dollars and thousands of hours.
+Moreover, with no production line generating 100% indefectible and sound items, traditional machinery inspection can cost manufacturers and retailers millions of dollars.
+It also consumes thousands of hours.

 • Streamline the production lines’ output with zero defects and 100% quality products by accurately and efficiently inspecting every single instead of just random samples.